-2. TEST PARAMETERS
+3. TEST PARAMETERS

-2.1 Experimental stages
+3.1 Experimental stages

-The development of an OWT from the original idea to a marketable product involves a series of test stages including the concept validation stage, the design validation stage, the system validation stage, and the prototype and demonstration stage.
+The development of an OWT, from the original idea to a marketable product, involves a series of test stages including the concept validation stage, the design validation stage, the system validation stage, and the prototype and demonstration stage.

 These stages are commonly described in the renewable industry in terms of Technology Readiness Levels (TRLs) (e.g. U.S. Department of Energy (2011)); TRL 1-3 correspond to research stages up to and including proof of concept, TRL 4-6 correspond to concept development and scale testing, TRL 7-8 correspond to prototype demonstration.
 TRL 9 correspond to commercial demonstration and system development.

-The main objectives of tests in concept validation stages (TRL 1-3) are to validate the OWT concept, to investigate OWT variables and physical properties that affect the performance or energy capture, and to optimize the OWT for power production using small-scale models.
+The main objectives of the tests in concept validation stages (TRL 1-3) are to validate the OWT concept, to investigate OWT variables and physical properties that affect the dynamic responses, and to optimize the OWT for power production using small-scale models.
+There are also tests regarding the installation phase and towing methods of OWTs.

 The main objectives of tests in the concept development stage (TRL 4-6) are to validate the OWT design, to develop control strategies for improved performance, and to verify the mooring and anchor system using medium scale models.
+Experimental tests are also sometimes meant for validating a numerical model that will be used for optimizing, improving the proof of concept.
 The wind/wave spectra at a specific site should be used.
-For TRL 4, small-scale models can be used; for TRL 5, large-scale model should be applied, while for TRL 6, the tests can be carried out using scaled prototype in open environment.
+For TRL 4, small-scale models can be used; for TRL 5, large-scale model should be applied, while for TRL 6, the tests can be carried out using scaled prototype in an open environment.

-Tests in the prototype demonstration stage (TRL 7-8) are carried out in the nearfull or full scale in open environment, while tests in the commercial demonstration and system development stage (TRL 9) are carried out at full scale at sea.
+Tests in the prototype demonstration stage (TRL 7-8) are carried out in the near-full or full scale in open environment, while tests in the commercial demonstration and system development stage (TRL 9) are carried out at full scale at sea.

-2.2 Types of offshore wind turbines
+3.2 Types of offshore wind turbines

 The vast majority of OWTs are currently horizontal axis devices, although some vertical axis devices are also under development.
-OWTs may also be categorised depending on the nature of the foundation that supports the Rotor-Nacelle Assembly (RNA) and the tower.
+OWTs may also be categorised depending on the nature of the support structure that supports the Rotor-Nacelle Assembly (RNA) and the tower.

-2.2.1 Bottom-mounted offshore wind turbines (BMOWT)
+3.2.1 Bottom-mounted offshore wind turbines (BMOWT)

-Bottom mounted turbines are currently utilised in water depths up to around 50m.
-Bottom-mounted turbine foundations include the following:
+Bottom-mounted turbines are currently utilised in water depths up to around 50m.
+Bottommounted turbine foundations include the following: